ajeless/docs/agile_project_management/agile_workflow.md

-# Organizational Hierarchy and Agile Workflow in Context of Methodologies
+# Organizational Hierarchy, Agile Workflow, Milestones, and Methodologies

 In this integrated hierarchy, we start from the broad organizational purpose and drill down to the specific work items and quality assurance processes.
 This flow ensures that every piece of work, from high-level strategic objectives to day-to-day tasks and testing, aligns with the company's broader purpose and objectives, ensuring quality and user satisfaction.

 ## Purpose
 - **Definition:** The fundamental reason the company exists.
 - **Example:** "To empower individuals through technology."
+- **Methodology to Next Step:** Alignment with Company Values.

 ## Vision
 - **Definition:** The aspirational future state of the company.
 - **Example:** "A world where everyone has access to cutting-edge technological tools."
-- **Methodology to Next Step:** Alignment with Company Values.
+- **Methodology to Next Step:** Goal Setting Frameworks (e.g., OKRs, SMART Goals).

 ## Mission
 - **Definition:** Describes the company's current state and how it operates to achieve its vision.